LeonardoL87/ChikungunyaDataset2013/README.md

 _________________________________________________________________________________________________________________________________________________________

 Chikungunya_file_28August2014_Tycho.csv: This is the TYCHO data set.
 This data set was discontinued but this is the very last version of 2017-2018.
-This data come from several data sources. you can find more information in TYCHO project
+This data come from several data sources. you can find more information on TYCHO project

             (*) id: Country ID

             (*) COUNTRY: Country name

-            (*) YEAR: Year of the outbreack
+            (*) YEAR: Year of the outbreak

             (*) WEEK: Epidemiological week

             (*) Week_Sus_Cases: Suspected cases

-            (*) Incidence_sus_cases: Incidence of suspeted cases
+            (*) Incidence_sus_cases: Incidence of suspected cases

-            (*) Cum_sus_cases: Cunulative suspected cases
+            (*) Cum_sus_cases: Cumulative suspected cases

             (*) Week_conf_cases: Confirmed cases